 Each October, Farm to Cafeteria Canada collaborates with lead agencies across the nation to organize and deliver annual Farm to School Month CANADA Campaigns.
 These national campaigns run concurrently with the US Farm to School Month campaigns organized by the US National Farm to School Network.
 Canadian campaigns are designed to engage and connect preschool, school and campus communities in activities to celebrate Farm to School.

 Farm to Cafeteria Canada has partnered with the Whole Kids Foundation to deliver grants directly to Canadian schools to support their plans to bring the local harvest into school cafeterias where is served up in a salad bar.
-In 2016, grants were delivered to 50 schools in BC and ON enabling thousands of students with opportunities to grow, harvest, cook, preserve and eat healthy local sustainable foods.
-Plans are underway to expand the grant program to additional provinces.
-A call for proposals will be available in the fall of 2017.
+Since 2016, grants have been delivered to dozens of schools in Canada enabling thousands of students with opportunities to grow, harvest, cook, preserve and eat healthy local sustainable foods.

 Nourishing School Communities brought together partners from across Canada with the vision to get more healthy and local foods into the minds and onto the plates of school children.
 With three years funding from the federal government through the Canadian Partnership Against Cancer’s Coalitions Linking Action & Science for Prevention (CLASP) program, this initiative was led by Heart & Stroke, Farm to Cafeteria Canada, YMCA Canada, Federation of Sovereign Indigenous Nations, The Lunch Lady Group Inc., University of New Brunswick and the Propel Centre for Population Health Impact.